Nino-cunei/uruk/docs/images.md

 ### PDF images ###

-Images of type *pdf* do not behave well when the notebook is shown on GitHub.
+Images of type PDF do not behave well when the notebook is shown on GitHub.
 They do show well when the notebook is rendered from GitHub by the website [NBViewer](http://nbviewer.jupyter.org/github/Nino-cunei/).
 But NBViewer has other problems with images.